swiftlang/swift/docs/LibraryEvolution.rst

 Variable properties (those declared with ``var``) allow the following changes:

 - Adding (but not removing) a computed setter to a non-``open`` property.
-- Adding or removing a non-public, non-versioned setter.
+- Adding or removing a non-ABI-public setter.
-- Changing from a stored property to a computed property, or vice versa, as long as a previously versioned setter is not removed.
+- Changing from a stored property to a computed property, or vice versa, as long as a previously ABI-public setter is not removed.
 - Changing the body of an accessor.
 - Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from an existing variable.
 This is effectively the same as modifying the body of a